GaloisInc/saw-script/doc/manual/manual.md

 The `external_aig_solver` function supports theorem provers that can take input as a single-output AIGER file.
 The first argument is the name of the executable to run.
-The second argument is the list of parameters to pass to that executable.
-Within this list, any element that consists simply of `%f` is replaced with the name of the temporary AIGER file generated for the proof goal.
+The second argument is the list of command-line parameters to pass to that executable.
+Within this list, any element that consists of `%f` on its own is replaced with the name of the temporary AIGER file generated for the proof goal.
 The output from the solver is expected to be in DIMACS solution format.

 The `external_cnf_solver` function works similarly but for SAT solvers that take input in DIMACS CNF format and produce output in DIMACS